Fisseha-Estifanos/algorand/README.md

 - You can also easily check you balance as shown below.
   > ![](screenshots/get-balance.png)

+> #### Creating NFT certificates

+> First navigate to the NFT certificates tab.
+>
+> You can now create NFT certificates by entering the following parameters listed below.

+- Asset name
+- Asset URL
+- Unit name
+- Total units
+- Decimals
+- Note

+> Note here that you first need to put your certificates in a distributed file management system, then input the address (url) of that certificate in the asset url input parameter.

 ## DApp

 > The decentralized application could be found here in the algorand_dApp folder.